Shop by RoomLiving RoomCouch Covers

-Magic Linen’s couch pad is filled with polyester and wrapped in linen.
-It is OEKO TEX certified and a great way to protect your couch from pets, kids, and stains.
+West Elm’s non toxic couch pad is filled with non toxic polyester, and wrapped in linen.
+It’s OEKO TEX certified and a great way to protect your couch from pets, kids, and stains.
 It can also help protect you from your couch, if it’s less healthy than you would like.
+Polyester is a nice, relatively non-toxic way to add water resistance to your couch.

 More Healthy Design for You